 So what is your practice?

-I imagine that God knows the difficulty many of us face watching second to second updates of those we loved and lost or are envious of living out life with an insufficient replacement.
+I imagine that God knows the difficulty many of us face watching second to second updates of those He loved and lost and is envious of us living out life with an insufficient replacement.
 How sad it must be for Him to see us chasing temporary fulfillment, while complete provision is just a prayer away.

 What’s in your gateway?